dkallen78/ShadyFit/README.md

 I think in the future I'd like to use an API for Google Sheets to keep an exercise log.

+## 2019.09.03

+### Update 20:27 (Mexico)

+What I have is what I want the app to look like.
+Unfortunately, I don't have the legal right to use any of the artistic resources I have.
+I'm not sure what I'm going to do with this, but if it gets any bigger than just me, then I'll need some new art.

 ## 2019.09.02

 ### Update 22:23 (Mexico)